sleeping126/alex/contents/developer-documents/README.md

 mvn clean package
 ```

-Afterwards the *ALEX-xxx.tar.gz* archive is created in the `target` directory.
+Afterwards the *ALEX-xxx.war* archive is created in the `target` directory.

 ## Command Line Arguments